Screengrab via Councilmember Alex Pedersen’s official Facebook page.

 Brooks, from the DAHP, says the need to identify and protect culturally modified trees and other Indigenous archaeological resources is great, but that if Seattle wants to make it a priority, they should hire a city archaeologist, rather than asking the state to come out every time a property owner wants to cut down a mature tree.
 Seattle City Light and Seattle Public Utilities, whose work often involves digging, have their own archaeological experts, but they deal with utility projects, not tree removal on private property.

-Urban environmentalists—that is, pro-housing groups and transit advocates—have been correctly pointing out a serious shortcoming of environmental impact statements: Environmental review has been commandeered by slow-growthers and anti-housing groups to thwart green transit projects and even modest density, such as backyard cottages.
+As urban environmentalists—that is, pro-housing groups and transit advocates—have been correctly pointing out lately: there’s a serious shortcoming with environmental impact statements these days.
+The environmental review process has been commandeered by slow-growthers and anti-housing groups as a way to thwart green transit projects and even modest density such as backyard cottages on the grounds that these types of projects will disrupt the community.

 Can we please look at the bigger picture?
 Adding density not only translates into a better return on infrastructure investments, such as new transit, by improving efficiency and adding riders, but it also reins in sprawl and its accompanying high-carbon commutes.
 Framing new housing along these lines makes one wonder why we don’t do environmental benefits statements for new development.